-After Nebraska's cold, harsh winters, some spring maintenance can help improve the performance and functionality of a low-voltage landscape lighting system.
+After Nebraska's cold, harsh winters, spring maintenance can help improve the performance and functionality of a low-voltage landscape lighting system.
 In today's post, McKay Lighting's dedicated service team shares a few things you can do to get your lights looking great for the warmer months.

 Check for Winter Damage:

-Now that the snow is gone, and the ground is thawing any damages caused by snow removal can now be repaired.
+Since the snow is gone and the ground is thawing, any damages caused by snow removal can now be repaired.

 - Look for Damaged Fixtures: Errant snowplow blades, sledding, and other winter activities can sometimes cause damage to fixtures.
 Things like cracked lenses and bent path lights are not effective or aesthetically pleasing.
 If you notice some damage, look at your warranty.
 Most high-quality fixtures have a lifetime warranty and will replace damaged fixtures.

-- Realign Fixtures: The freezing and thawing of the ground along with ever-growing tree and plant roots underneath the surface can slowly push fixtures upwards.
-Realign any crooked fixtures and properly situate them into the ground.
+- Realign Fixtures: The freezing and thawing of the ground and ever-growing trees and plant roots underneath the surface can slowly push fixtures upwards.
+You can realign any crooked fixtures and then properly situate them back into the ground.

 - Clean Fixture Lenses: The melting snow and rain leave mineral deposits on lenses, which can make your lights appear dimmer than normal.
-You can use a nonabrasive cloth, CLR type of cleaner, mixed with a little elbow grease will do the get your lenses clean.
+A nonabrasive cloth, CLR type of cleaner, mixed with a little elbow grease will do the get your lenses clean.
 See more of our winter maintenance tips.

 Check for Common Landscaping Mishaps:

 Spring is a popular time of the year to make landscaping improvements.

 - Clean Fixture Area: Mulching can fill in or bury nearby fixtures and obstruct the light from shining.
 As some plants grow, they can also block the light of the fixture.
-If you notice dark areas, you can carefully clear away any extra mulch or trim plant growth.
+If you notice some dark areas, you can carefully clear away any extra mulch or trim plant growth.

 - Cut Wire: Edging existing or new mulch beds can sometimes result in cut wires.
 If you have cut wires, some or all of your lights will not work.
-We recommend to flag your property to prevent cut wires for these types of projects.
+We recommend flagging your property to prevent cut wires for these types of projects.